ModelEarth/community/README.md

 - Actions could include: Display on map, Display bar chart, Generate Report

+## Slider Details

+The editable number could appear when clicking the slider.
+The editable number could disappear after a few seconds of inactivity.

+The slide bar could replace the bar currently to the right of the rows.
+The dot could be relative to the other rows, matching how you have the bar length.

+The bar could turn green when a commodity has been increased from its default.
+The bar could turn red when a commodity has been decreased from its default.

+The sliders will be used to show multiplier effects.

+The hash syntax for a 99% and 300% adjustment could be:
+sectors=311615:99,550000:300

 ## Impact Bar Chart

 React - [View Widget](../io/build/impact_chart_config.html#sectors=334111,334210,334220&perspective=direct&analysis=Consumption) - [Details](../io/charts/)

-- Update for use with Darkly bootstrap, similar to [bubble chart](../io/charts/bubble) - click bubble to view impact chart.
+- Create an example with three coluns and one impact area per colums.
+- Display sector titles to the left of the first column.
 - Display sector name over each bar.
 - Display description of each indicator
+- Update for use with Darkly bootstrap, similar to [bubble chart](../io/charts/bubble) - click bubble to view impact chart.

 ## Last Airbender